 Act To End Violence Against Women is very pleased to announce the opening of a Legal Information Service for Jewish women who have experienced abuse.
 This service is offered free of charge to eligible women.
-To accomodate the needs of the community, service will be offered in Hebrew & Russian in addition to English.
-Other languages may be accomodated as well.
+To accommodate the needs of the community, service will be offered in Hebrew & Russian in addition to English.
+Other languages may be accommodated as well.

 The Legal Information Service offers several components of service:

 1. Legal Support Workers who will provide legal INFORMATION and who will help the women navigate the very complex legal landscape in Ontario

 2. Legal Support Workers who will provide emotional support and safety planning to women